i3D-net/ONE-GameHosting-SDK/tests/readme.md

 Do one of the following:

-1. Name the file after the corresponding component folder within the one folder.
-For example "tests/arcus.cpp" if adding a test for something within "one/arcus/..".
+1. Put the file in the corresponding component folder within the one folder.
+For example "tests/one/arcus/arcus.cpp" if adding a test for something within "one/arcus/..".
 2. Name the file after a header that is being tests, e.g. "ring.cpp" if testing "one/arcus/internal/ring.h".

 ### Integration Tests